VisionandCognition/NHP-Process-MRI/docs/NHP-BIDS-on-Lisa.md

     /projects/cortalg/

-I think it is currently set to expire on July 1st 2018.
-However, you could ask Surfsara for extension.
+These project spaces are set to expire yearly.
+However, you can ask Surfsara for extensions.
 Caspar v.L. and Boy M. helped get the project space to begin with.
 General contact: helpdesk@surfsara.nl